 Live Training Workshops

-OITA is providing general web and digital accessibility training sessions to Rutgers staff every semester and summer session.
+OITA is providing general web and digital accessibility training sessions to Rutgers staff, students, and approved third-party vendors every semester and summer session.
 At the end of these sessions, attendees should be able to do the following:

 - Understand policies set by Rutgers regarding web and digital accessibility.